 Hold Up: Do DIY Air Purifiers Actually Work?

 I’ve tested this DIY air purifier for over 1000 hours!
 The data shows it works, even for tiny PM2.5 particles, compared to the big brands, with a control test room, over 200 days, and in a completely controlled test environment).
-With that out of the way, in this post I’ll explain exactly how to DIY your own air purifier.
+With that out of the way, in this post I’ll explain exactly how to make your own homemade air purifier.

 How to Make a DIY Purifier